-How to Succeed in Law School in 5 Hard Steps is a 5-part online course produced by noted legal educator Professor James E. Byrne.
+How to Succeed in Law School in 5 Hard Steps is an online law school prep course produced by noted legal educator Professor James E. Byrne.
 This program covers fundamental practices that all first year law students must master in order to attain A level grades throughout their law school career.
-By establishing proper study techniques, and ridding yourself of unhelpful habits and perceptions accrued during the grind of the first semester, you will enable yourself to drastically improve your performance for the rest of law school.
+By helping to establish proper study techniques, encouraging you to rid yourself of unhelpful habits, and helping you master critical drafting skills, the How to Succeed in Law School program will set you up to not only ace your law school exams, but succeed.

 More About Professor Byrne

 Professor Byrne is the Director of the Institute of International Banking Law & Practice, Inc. and has taught at George Mason University School of Law and other law schools around the world.
 In his more than 35 for years as an educator, Professor Byrne has taught hundreds of students in various aspects of commercial law, including contracts, commercial paper, sales, and commercial fraud.
 In addition to teaching, Professor Byrne has achieved international renown as one of the leading figures in letter of credit law & practice and has written and lectured extensively and has served as an expert witness on letters of credit, electronic commerce, international commerce and banking, and financial fraud in more than 35 countries.
 Many of his publications serve as a primary reference for practitioners throughout the world.